F# Mixolydian Piano Scale

 Mixolydian is the 5th mode of the Major scale.
 View F# Major scale

 The F# Mixolydian scale contains 7 notes (F#, G#, A#, B, C#, D#, E).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.